rzwitserloot/com.zwitserloot.json/README.markdown

 The `asList()` method is smart enough to have zero size if the node doesn't exist, and to form a list containing just one element if you're on a simple (non-list, non-map) element.
 In fact, this applies generally to the com.zwitserloot.json library: For example, trying to grab a string node via 'asInt()' will attempt to parse the string as an int.

-There are also a few convenience methods, such as a way to treat a json object as a list of strings.
+There are also a few convenience methods, such as a way to treat a json object as a list of strings: `asStringList()`.

 ### Writing lists and maps